Whole-body motion planning and safety-critical control for aerial manipulation: Simulation Results

 \subsection{Results from whole-body motion planner}

-The results from the whole-body motion planner are shown in Fig. \ref{FIG:Voro}, where the two scenarios correspond to environments with trees and pillars respectively.
-These scenarios are designed such that the target can only be reached by exploiting the thin linkages of the robot arm, thereby validating the necessity of whole-body planning.
+Fig. \ref{FIG:Voro} shows the planning results in tree-like and pillar-like environments.
+In both cases, the target is reachable only by exploiting the thin arm linkages, highlighting the necessity of whole-body planning.